Labeling Boxes Effectively: The Secret to an Organized Unpacking

 This ensures you can identify the box no matter how it's stacked.

-2. Color Coding System
+How Does the Color Coding System Work?

 Assign a color to each room.
 Buy colored tape or stickers.